(Figures updated April 21, 2022)

 Now that you understand a bit more about the real estate market let’s take a look at the benefits of FSBO in Kansas City.

 There are several benefits of selling FSBO; let’s explore what those would be and how they may benefit you.

 The biggest benefit to selling without a realtor is cheaper commissions.
 But how cheap are we talking here?
 In a typical real estate transaction that involves both a buyer and seller’s agent, commissions can cost 5-6% of the final sale price—half going to the buyer’s agent and the other half to the seller’s agent.

-To put that into perspective, the median listing price in Kansas City, MO is $242,000.
-If your home were to sell for that amount the agents would stand to make between $12,100 to $14,520 after it’s all said and done.
+To put that into perspective, if the median listing price in Kansas City, MO is $242,000 and if your home were to sell for that amount, the agents would stand to make between $12,100 to $14,520 after it’s all said and done.
 For some sellers, that’s a pretty big chunk of change that can impact the amount they walk away with.

 However, selling by the owner could save potentially half of that amount.
 By not hiring a listing agent, you could save roughly 2.5 to 3%, but if the buyer uses a realtor, then you’ll still need to cover their commission (2.5% to 3%).
 Although, if you find a buyer that’s not using an agent, even better!

 Benefit #2: Control of the Sale

 Sometimes sellers are concerned that their agent won’t give their listing enough time or attention.
 But when selling by yourself, you can give your listing as much time and attention as you want.
 You’ll be able to have complete control over the sale, including the marketing strategy, when to schedule showings and open houses, and even negotiating with buyers.
 Some sellers like all that control, and you may find you do too.